pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

    output.

 2. `meta::upsample_nearest1d` inherits from `MetaBase`; there is one per structured function group.
-The user defines the constructor this function.
-This function does general shape checking work and eventually makes a call to `set_output` which specifies what the output shape should be (still unspecified!)
+The user defines the `meta` method on this class.
+This method does general shape checking work and eventually makes a call to the virtual `set_output` which specifies what the output shape should be (still unspecified!)

 3. For each device type to be implemented, we extend the meta class into a class with a user-defined `impl` method that says how to